Christmas and holiday season: History of the phrase

 The alternative "Happy Christmas" gained usage in the late 19th century, and in the United Kingdom and Ireland is a common spoken greeting, along with "Merry Christmas."
 One reason may be the Victorian middle-class influence in attempting to separate wholesome celebration of the Christmas season from public insobriety and associated asocial behaviour, at a time when merry also meant – Queen Elizabeth II is said to have preferred "Happy Christmas" for this reason.
 In her annual Christmas messages to the Commonwealth, Queen Elizabeth used "Happy Christmas" far more often than "Merry Christmas."
-The latter was used only four times during her reign: in 1962, 1967, 1970 and 1999; "Happy Christmas" was used on almost every broadcast since 1956.
-One year included both greetings, and "blessed Christmas" was used in 1954 and 2007.
+The latter was used only four times during her reign: in 1962, 1967, 1970 and 1999.

 In the American poet Clement Moore's "A Visit from St. Nicholas" (1823), the final line, originally written as "Happy Christmas to all, and to all a good night", has been changed in many later editions to "Merry Christmas to all," perhaps indicating the relative popularity of the phrases in the US.

 Happy holidays

 In North America, "happy holidays" has, along with the similarly generalized "season's greetings", become a common seasonal expression, both spoken as a personal greeting and used in advertisements, on greeting cards, and in commercial and public spaces such as retail businesses, public schools, and government agencies.
 Its use is generally confined to the period between American Thanksgiving and New Year's Day.
 The phrase has been used as a Christmas greeting in the United States for more than 100 years.

 The increasing usage of "happy holidays" has been the subject of some controversy in the United States.
 Advocates claim that "happy holidays" is an inclusive greeting that is not intended as an attack on Christianity or other religions, but is rather a response to what they say is the reality of a growing non-Christian population.

 Opponents of the greeting generally claim it is a secular neologism intended to de-emphasize Christmas or even supplant it entirely.
+However Clemente Lisi, writing for Religion Unplugged, notes that the word "holiday" itself also has religious origins, being derived from "holy day", and that, "It is entirely reasonable to interpret 'Happy Holidays' not as a secular displacement of Christmas, but a seasonal greeting," pointing out that the season of Advent lasts more than a single day, and for many Christians even extends to Epiphany on January 6th.

 "Happy holidays" has been variously characterized by critics as politically correct, materialistic, consumerist, atheistic, indifferentist, agnostic, anti-theist, anti-Christian, or even a covert form of Christian cultural imperialism.
 The phrase has been associated with a larger cultural clash dubbed by some commentators as the "War on Christmas".
 The Rev. Barry W. Lynn, the executive director of Americans United for Separation of Church and State, has stated the uproar is based on "stories that only sometimes even contain a grain of truth and often are completely false."